 Condition #1: Their rooms are not overfilled with stuff.

 Condition #2: It is obvious where things go.

 (Guess what?
 These two conditions apply to those adults you live with, too!)

-With these two ideas in mind, I want to share what happened when I worked with one of my friends to help her do a deep spring decluttering makeover in both her kids’ bedrooms.
+With these two ideas in mind, I want to share a story from my old in-home professional organizing days to show how I helped a client do a decluttering makeover in her kids’ rooms.

 L – Layout your vision and purpose

 STEP 1: Lay Out The Vision & Purpose

 Vision is how you want a space to look and feel.
 Purpose is how you want to USE the space.
 My client’s vision was clear floors, a feeling of calm, and a place for everything.
 For purpose, she mentioned sleep, storing toys, and keeping clothes organized.

 Once we had that settled we moved on to…